afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ Also, the ACK protocol is different after a [Wait](#waiting) command:

-    1. The GBA goes high as soon as it can
+    1. The GBA goes high as soon as it can.
     2. The adapter goes high.
     3. The GBA goes low _when it’s ready_.
     4. The adapter goes low when it’s ready.